RRethy/ToonUp/README.md

 > No, it breaks terms of service.

 **Why no tests?**
-> I write probably 100+ tests per week on cs assignments so I will pass on writing them for my side projects unless I feel they are absolutely necessary.
-Also, this is not a production app.
+> I write too many tests on assignment, since this is a side project and not a production app I'm choosing not to write them.

 **Why use so many delegates with browsing and searching?**
 > I process all the info I get from the api the same way and display it the same way, only difference is the api call and what variable caches the data.
 Delegates are perfect for that type of scenario.